-During the COVID-19 pandemic the Australian Federal Police (AFP) and Operation Ashiba have been working tirelessly with its partners to protect Australia’s community.
-As part of these efforts the AFP collaborated with the Commonwealth Fraud Prevention Centre (the Centre) to form the Commonwealth COVID-19 Counter Fraud Taskforce to focus on identifying, taking action on and preventing fraud against the COVID-19 financial support measures.
+During the COVID-19 pandemic the Australian Federal Police (AFP) and Operation Ashiba have been working tirelessly with its partners to protect the Australian community.
+As part of these efforts, the AFP collaborated with the Commonwealth Fraud Prevention Centre (the Centre) to form the Commonwealth COVID-19 Counter Fraud Taskforce to focus on identifying, taking action on and preventing fraud against the COVID-19 financial support measures.

 The AFP have two main Commonwealth fraud-related operations: Operation Ashiba and Operation Iris.